asliddinamir/asliddinamir/README.md

 - 👋 Hi, I’m @asliddinamir and I'm Junior Full Stack Developer
-- 👀 I’m interested in .Full Stack Development
+- 👀 I’m interested in Coding, Playing Football and Chess
+- 💪 I'm skillful in HTML, CSS and Python
 - 🌱 I’m currently learning JavaScrirt through Udemy
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Full Stack Development
 - 📫 You can contact me on Instagram @amirov_.a